Feature #2799

 If one of these directories doesn't contain the .bzr directory, Redmine will display the "The entry or revision was not found in the repository." error message (which currently shows when attempting to add a shared repository).

-Updated by Andrew Burcin about 1 year ago
+Updated by Andrew Burcin over 15 years ago

 This would be very useful, especially for development with Bazaar using feature branching workflow.